 Open the lid.
 Give it a gentle mix and you should notice that the pasta has more sauce clinging to it.

 This method is similar to when you see TV chefs adding the cooked pasta to the pan of sauce.
-However if you are cooking for more than one or two, it's impossible to do this.
+However if you are cooking for more than one or two, it's difficult to do this unless you have a large skillet.